EndPointCorp/end-point-blog/2021/11/forwarding-google-forms-responses-to-api.md

 The `$(function() {})` block is run at document load.
 Two things happen here:
 - The `loadSettingsAndPopulateForm` function runs the `fetchSettings` function from the backend.
 Then it populates the text input field `#url` with the saved settings.
-- Then it'll install an event listener on the configuration form submit to save the settings to the server.
+- It installs an event listener on the configuration form submit to save the settings to the server.
 This listener, the `saveSettingsToServer` function, gathers all the values from the input fields, and runs the `saveSettings` function on the backend, with the input field values as the arguments.

 ##### google.script.run